 Please note that this post may contain affiliate links and any sales made through such links will reward me a small commission – at no extra cost for you.

 I have visited Tulum four times over the past four years, and am already dreaming of my next trip.
 People always ask me what compels me to return again and again.
 I think if I’m being honest the answer is 100% the restaurants in Tulum.
 Like any normal person, I have a slight obsession with great Mexican food.
 Tulum is a serious foodie destination, and the great restaurants in Tulum is one of the main reasons that I’ve fallen so in love with this city.
 You’ve got something to please any traveler type: budget-friendly street tacos, healthy smoothie bowls and vegan treats, and Michelin star-worthy upscale restaurants.
 You’ll find plenty of these on my Ultimate Tulum Travel Guide.
+All of these restaurants can be visited using this guide, or you could book a restaurant walking tour if you’re looking to join a group!

 I have used a 3-scale dollar sign rating to indicate prices.